-As a requirement of the NPS-UD, particularly Policy 1 and 5, in November RLC contracted Barkers & Associates to undertake Accessibility Modelling and Demand Analysis.
-This is currently being completed.
-Their findings to date align with our plan for intensification.
-The presentation has been provided as evidence.
-From slide 9 of the presentation provided in the evidence outlines accessibility to open spaces, education, supermarkets, healthcare, community, centres, employment, public transport, cycle networks; all demonstrating housing intensification may have potential in the western are.
+As a requirement of the NPS-UD, particularly Policy 1 and 5, in November we contracted Barkers and Associates (B&A) to undertake Accessibility Modelling and Demand Analysis.
+This is being completed currently.
+Their work to date has been provided as evidence.
+From slide 9 of the presentation in the evidence outlines accessibility to open spaces, education, supermarkets, healthcare, community, centres, employment, public transport, cycle networks; demonstrating housing intensification is most suited to the central area the key location where high accessibility and high demand overlap.

-This work will inform the scope of the intensification plan change/s in relation how we consider medium density and mixed-used development associated with centres in the Western Area.
+This work will inform the scope of the intensification plan change/s in relation how we consider medium density, high density and mixed-used development within the Central City PDA.

 We continue to work with the Ministry of Education (MOE) to ensure we have enough capacity within our schools.
-Based on our short to medium term targets, we have enough capacity within our existing schooling network.
+Based our short to medium term targets, we have enough capacity within our existing schooling network.
 We will continue to work with MOE to determine if any new schools are required associated with growth and support identifying appropriate land for future education purposes.
 To provide evidence on this working relationship, we have included an email from Te Mahau (MoE).